-Day work is back to boring but at night I’m back to making hats.
-A 3-day weekend starts tonight and I’m determined to not fritter it away like I did on the July 4th weekend.
-Plans for this weekend include getting caught up on back orders for hats, and another shipment of masks for Yakima.
-I also started upgrading my “hat office” with the purchase of a new postage scale, and setting up my own accounts at USPS, UPS and Office Depot.
-Retirement from my day job is still 2-4 years away, but it never hurts to start planning early.
+A 3-day weekend starts tonight and I’m determined to not fritter it away like I did over the Fourth of July weekend.
+I plan to catch up on back orders for hats, and get another shipment of masks out or Yakima.
+I buy a new postage scale and set up accounts at USPS, UPS and Office Depot.

 July 11, 2020 – Roger Stone commuted

 Trump commuted Roger Stone’s sentence today.
-He’s trying to force schools to open.
-He’s trying to get the CED to revise their COVID-19 guidelines.
-He’s trying to get the FDA to re-authorize hydroxychloroquine, which the FDA withdrew approval from after finding it ineffective at best, and in some cases, downright dangerous.
+Trump is trying to force schools to open.
+He’s trying to get the CDC to revise their COVID-19 guidelines.
+He’s trying to get the FDA to re-authorize hydroxychloroquine, which the FDA withdrew approval from after finding it ineffective at best, and in some cases, dangerous.
 Trump wants to be the savior but is actually the destroyer.

 July 18, 2020 – John Lewis